issacdowling/Single-GPU-Passthrough-VM/README.md

 * Set a name.
 Examples shown will use "Windows". **Change "Windows" to whatever you call your VM in the later scripts if you choose something different.**
 * Tick customise config before install
 * Finish
-* Click BIOS, and change it to the /x64/OVMF_CODE.secboot option (secboot enables secureboot.
+* Click BIOS, and change it to the OVMF_CODE.secboot option (secboot enables secureboot.
 If you know you don't want it, you can disable it, but it's necessary for windows 11)
 * Apply
 * Go to CPUs
 * Set configuration to host-model